andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 * Unused duplicate of "087-mdmotor"

 `087-mdmotor`:
-* MD level, the lowest level, i.e. the last three screens (last screen being a different camera angle of the second-to-last).
+* MD level, the lowest level, i.e. the last three fields (last field being a different camera angle of the second-to-last).

 `094-laswhite`:
 * End of Disc 2, Ultimecia possesses Rinoa.
 The player hears it for a very short time, because soon there comes the save file menu.